 - get involved in volunteering, supported or part-time employment

 - develop your skills in a real-life setting (including short breaks if appropriate)

 You can get involved and take part in our enrichment activities at College and in the community including sport, health and wellbeing, creative and performing arts.
-We want you to be a happy, healthy and confident student.
+We want you to be happy, healthy and confident.

 - accessed valuable work experience

 - developed your own personalised job ready pack

 - grown your circle of friends and support network

 - be able to live more independently or have transitioned to supported living, a home sharing scheme or a personalised assisted living scheme.

 Foundation Skills for Life is delivered at six of our College centres.

 Throughout the programme we will support you with your maths and English learning and help you to develop your core skills in: